CallumC28/Phishing-Email-Detector-In-Progress/README.md

 ```
 In the GUI:

-Click Browse CSV to select your dataset
+1. Click Browse CSV to select your dataset

-Click Train Model to start training
+2. Click Train Model to start training

-Training logs and accuracy report will appear in real time
+Training logs and accuracy report will appear in real time in teh terminal on the GUI

 ---